rjarry/aerc/README.md

 # aerc

-aerc is a *work in progress* email client for your terminal.
+aerc is an email client for your terminal.

-It is not yet suitable for daily use.

 Join the IRC channel: [#aerc on irc.freenode.net](http://webchat.freenode.net/?channels=aerc&uio=d4)